Worldbuilding/worldbuilding.github.io/programs/index.md

 Our recurring community programs are:

 * [Enthusiast Topic](#topics) are focused, in-depth discussions on a specific topic.
-Every Tuesday and Thursday at midnight UTC, for 24 hours.
+Every Tuesday/Wednesday.
 * [World Spotlight](#spotlight) is your chance to shine!
 We feature one member's world and let them host a discussion about their world.
 Every weekend.
+* Worldbuilding Sprint: An opportunity for participants to work on a specific aspect of their world!
+You work on your own world, but the event provides you motivation, community, and a space to discuss ideas or get advice.

 Click the links above or scroll below to find out more!